Homeschooling in NSW 2022 – Your Common Questions Answered

 To do this you can use:

 - NSW Syllabus Outcomes – what you are hoping to achieve.

 - NSW Syllabus Content – the subject content.

-- NSW Stage Statements (are summaries of the content for each subject set into two-year periods.
-You can use them as part of your documentation, but it probably will not help with planning).
+- NSW Stage Statements (are summaries of the content for each subject set into two-year periods.)
+Stage statements are no longer a part of the new syllabus and cannot be used for some subjects.

 Now I know this all sounds a little scary, but we are not required to plan to the level of a school.
-Many learning plans are only a few pages long.
-I do not recommend using outcomes for planning.
-It is really for school teachers not homeschoolers and it’s complicated for most of us.
+You do not need to write up daily lesson plans.

 Planning With The Australian Curriculum

 The NSW Syllabus is based on the Australian Curriculum, but it is written in two-year stages (3 years for Stage 1).
 However, the Australian Curriculum is set out in one-year blocks.
 I prefer using it for planning.
 Here’s why:

 - the Australian Curriculum has less information and is therefore easier to absorb.

 - the Australian Curriculum website is easier to navigate.
 It also provides PDFs on each subject for you to print off which includes syllabus content and achievement standards.